Media Fascination With The Petito Mystery Looks Like Racism To Some Native Americans

 And that's frustrating to people who say the media ignores an epidemic of missing and murdered Native American women in the state.

-Since the year 2000, indigenous people have made up 21% of homicides in Wyoming, even though only three percent of the population is Indigenous.
+Since 2000, Indigenous people have made up 21% of homicides in Wyoming, even though they are only 3% of the population.
 That's according to a state report released in January.

 Chambers says those kinds of portrayals can deter people from reporting that their loved ones are missing to the media or police.

-Both she and Chambers hope more people will recognize differences in the urgency and attention cases of missing Indigenous women get, and improve response to them in the future.
+Both she and Chambers hope more people will recognize differences in the urgency and attention cases of missing Indigenous women get, leading to an improved public response.